nphorsley59/Noah_Portfolio/README.md

 #### Stage 3
 The third and final modeling stage averages annual population size and growth over the number of simulations defined by the user.
 It then plots mean population size with confidence intervals and calculates an annual trend estimate.

-#### Additional Functionality
+#### Additional Features
 The three stages outlined above describe the most simplistic modeling approach.
-Additional details and feature descriptions can be found in the PLC_MatrixModel_AdvFunc.txt file included in this repository.
+More details can be found in the PLC_MatrixModel_AddFeat.txt file included in my Portfolio repository.

 ### <div align="center">Results</div>